rng-guy/NFSMWBartender/README.txt

    generally stay stable if it does not crash there.

-SPAWN TABLES ("BartenderSettings\Advanced\Cars.ini"):
+COP SPAWN TABLES ("BartenderSettings\Advanced\Cars.ini"):

- • All vehicles you specify in any of the spawn tables must each have the "CAR" class assigned to them in their "pvehicle" VltEd entries (either explicitly or implicitly through a parent node).
+ • All vehicles you specify in any of the spawn tables must each have the "CAR" class assigned to them in their "pvehicle" VltEd entries, either explicitly or implicitly through a parent node.

  • Vehicles in "Roadblocks" spawn tables are not equally likely to spawn in every vehicle position of a given roadblock formation.
 This is because the game processes roadblock vehicles in a fixed,